anime-dl/anime-downloader/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to anime-downloader's documentation!
+Welcome to Anime-Downloader's documentation!
 ============================================

-anime-downloader helps you download your favorite anime
+Anime-Downloader helps you download your favorite anime

 Features
 --------